mcoto004CR/pi-kube/README.md

       kube-system   kube-proxy-mpwgf                       1/1     Running   0          9m4s
       kube-system   kube-scheduler-k8s-master-1            1/1     Running   0          8m48s

-  #Worker Node Setup
+  # Worker Node Setup
-  1.- For every worker node, runs same steps, but add this one to make it join the master
+  1.- Adding Worker Nodes
+    For the worker nodes on others raspberries, repeat everything except from kubeadm init.
+    Change hostname
+      Use the raspi-config utility to change the hostname to k8s-worker-1 or similar and then reboot.

+    Join the cluster
+    Replace the token / IP for the output you got from the master node, for example:
       Remember this is coming from step 10 sudo kubeadm join --token <token> <master-node-ip>:6443 --discovery-token-ca-cert-hash sha256:<sha256>